Water tank: Types

 Chemical contact tank of FDA and NSF polyethylene construction, allows for retention time for chemical treatment chemicals to "contact" (chemically treat) with product water.

 Ground water tank, made of lined carbon steel, may receive water from a water well or from surface water, allowing a large volume of water to be placed in inventory and used during peak demand cycles.

-Elevated water tank, also known as a water tower, will create a pressure at the ground-level outlet of 1 kPa per 10.2 cm or 1 psi per 2.31 ft of elevation.
+An elevated water tank, also known as a water tower, will create a pressure at the ground-level outlet of 1 kPa per 10.2 cm or 1 psi per 2.31 ft of elevation.
 Thus a tank elevated to 20 metres creates about 200 kPa and a tank elevated to 70 feet creates about 30 psi of discharge pressure, sufficient for most domestic and industrial requirements.

 Vertical cylindrical dome top tanks may hold from 200 litres or fifty gallons to several million gallons.
 Horizontal cylindrical tanks are typically used for transport because their low-profile creates a low center of gravity helping to maintain equilibrium for the transport vehicle, trailer or truck.

 A Hydro-pneumatic tank is typically a horizontal pressurized storage tank.
 Pressurizing this reservoir of water creates a surge free delivery of stored water into the distribution system.

 Glass-reinforced plastic (GRP) tanks/vessels are used to store liquids underground.